Professor of Optometry

 Phone: (519) 746-4346

-Dr. Tony Cullen was born in Lydd, on Romney Marsh, Kent, England and received his early education at St. Augustine’s RC Primary School in Hythe, Kent and The Harvey Grammar School (Founded 1674), Folkestone, Kent.
+Dr. Tony Cullen was born in Lydd, on Romney Marsh, Kent, England and received his early education at St. Augustine’s RC Primary School in Hythe, Kent, and secondary education at the Harvey Grammar School (Founded 1674), Folkestone, Kent.

 Dr. Cullen is also a past-president of the American Academy of Optometry (AAO), the only European and second Canadian to be elected to this office.
 He has also served on the Council on Clinical Optometric Care (American Optometric Association), the Examination Council of the National Board of Examiners in Optometry (USA), the Council of the College of Optometrists of Ontario, and as a consultant to the Canadian Examiners in Optometry.
 He is a Life Fellow and holds the Higher Diploma in Contact Lens Practice of The College of Optometrists (UK).
 Dr. Cullen he has served as an advisor to optometric organizations and universities in the Netherlands, Sweden, Germany, Malaysia, India and Nepal.
-He continues to act as a consultant to government agencies and industry.
-He is an expert reviewer on optical radiation effects on the eye for both the United Nations and the World Health Organization, and was a delegate to the World Council of Optometry (WCO) where he was Co-Chairman of the Education Committee until 2003.
-He was Co-Chair of the Legislative and Standards Committee, and remains on the Global Commission on Ophthalmic Standards.
-He represents the International Centre for Eyecare Education (ICEE) as a Director of the Canadian Board of Optometry Giving Sight (OGS).
-He was until recently on the Board of AMD Alliance International.
+He also acted as a consultant to international government agencies and industries.
+He was an expert reviewer on optical radiation effects on the eye for both the United Nations and the World Health Organization, and was a delegate to the World Council of Optometry (WCO) where he was Co-Chairman of the Education Committee until 2003.
+He was Co-Chair of the Legislative and Standards Committee, and served on the Global Commission on Ophthalmic Standards.
+He represented the International Centre for Eyecare Education (ICEE) as a Director of the Canadian Board of Optometry Giving Sight (OGS), and was on the Board of AMD Alliance International.

 He was named the 2001 International Optometrist of the Year by the WCO.
-Other recent honours include The William Feinbloom Award (AAO, 2004).
-The Partnership Lecturer (AOP & SECO, 2005), induction into the National Optometry Hall of Fame in the USA (2006), the ORBIS Optometrist Achievement Award (Orbis Canada and Academy of Ophthalmic Education, 2007), the Cobean Memorial Award (OAO, 2007) and the Eminent Service Award (AAO, 2007).
+Other honours include: The William Feinbloom Award (AAO, 2004), The Partnership Lecturer (AOP & SECO, 2005), induction into the National Optometry Hall of Fame in the USA (2006), the ORBIS Optometrist Achievement Award (Orbis Canada and Academy of Ophthalmic Education, 2007), the Cobean Memorial Award (OAO, 2007), the Eminent Service Award (AAO, 2007) and Life Fellowship of the American Academy of Optometry (2013).

-For more than forty years his research activities have included ocular circulation, angiography, contact lenses, and non-ionizing radiation effects.
-Currently, he is recognized as an authority on ocular environmental toxicology specialising in the effects of ultraviolet radiation on the eye and environmental safety issues.
-Six years ago he was appointed to the Environmental Effects Assessment Panel of the United Nations Environment Programme concerned with health effects of ozone depletion and climate change.
+For more than forty years, his research activities included ocular circulation, angiography, contact lenses, and non-ionizing radiation effects.
+He acted as an authority on ocular environmental toxicology specialising in the effects of ultraviolet radiation on the eye and environmental safety issues, and served for ten years on the Environmental Effects Assessment Panel of the United Nations Environment Programme (UNEP), concerned with health effects of ozone depletion and climate change.

-He has an extensive list of scientific and clinical including several key publications and textbook chapters.
-He is/has been a member of the Editorial Board or referee for more than twenty journals devoted to optometry, ophthalmology, optics, vision science, physics, photobiology and toxicology.
+He has an extensive list of scientific and clinical publications, including key papers and textbook chapters.
+He has been a member of the Editorial Board or referee for more than twenty journals devoted to optometry, ophthalmology, optics, vision science, physics, photobiology and toxicology.
 Dr. Cullen has been an invited lecturer in every Canadian province, the majority of the United States and more than thirty other countries worldwide.

 - Environmental toxicology of the eye (primarily ultraviolet radiation and sunlight effects)